L1nkZ/rpatchur/README.md

 --------

 The `rpatchur` directory contains the actual patcher code (UI, archive merging, etc.).
+The `mkpatch` directory contains a THOR patch archive generation utility.
 The `gruf` directory contains the core library for parsing and building GRF and THOR archives.

 To clone the repository and build everything, simply run: